RahulkumarRV/rahul_keshav_col867_2402/Report.md

    - Stabilization indicators for detecting bandwidth consistency.

-### 2.3 Preprocessing for Early Termination Prediction
+### 2.3 Data Preprocessing for Early Termination Prediction
 We prepare the dataset differently for the early termination model:
 1. **Row-wise Processing:** Instead of aggregating, we treat each **TCPInfo snapshot** as a single row in the dataset.
 2. **Elapsed Time Feature:**